 In the case of foreign exporters selling into the UK, you too will have to register with the HMRC to pay import tax to the UK.
 The current low-consignment threshold of £15 is being abolished from January 1st 2021 so all importers will have to register with the HMRC.

 As stated earlier, from 1 January 2021 the UK’s low value consignments exemption for goods not exceeding £15 in value will be withdrawn.
 This will make all imports subject to import VAT (and potentially customs duties).
 At the same time, a small consignment import simplification process will be put into place and online marketplaces (OMPs) must start accounting for VAT on behalf of suppliers that use their platforms.
-A simplification will be available from 1 January 2021 for low value consignments where the total value of the goods (not the individual value of each item) does not exceed £135, excluding shipping costs and duty.
+Ecommerce sellers will be happy to here that a simplification will be available from 1 January 2021 for low value consignments where the total value of the goods (not the individual value of each item) does not exceed £135, excluding shipping costs and duty.

 It is worth reiterating that EU suppliers must register with HM Revenue and Customs and charge VAT at UK rates at the point of sale and then account for the VAT using normal VAT return procedures.
 The goods will then not be delayed by the requirement for VAT to be charged by customs at the point of entry.